 Assure them that the legal software is confidential and secure

-Your law partner may be hesitant about transitioning to legal software out of security concerns.
+Your law partner may be hesitant about transitioning to cloud based legal practice management software out of security concerns.
 Acknowledge their concerns – after all, complying with your ethical obligations is essential – and assure them that the legal software is confidential and secure.
 In reality, it is most likely far more secure than most hard-copy or in-house systems.

 CloudLex securely stores your case documents and records in a Microsoft-hosted, HIPAA-compliant cloud application.
 They built their legal software with personal injury attorneys in mind.
 They help ensure that you and their system do not breach the Rules of Professional Conduct about data storage, retention, and confidentiality.